argoproj-labs/argocd-operator/docs/usage/dex.md

 !!! note
     Specifying `.spec.sso.dex` without setting dex as the provider will result in an error.

+!!! note
+    `.spec.dex` is no longer supported in Argo CD operator v0.8.0 onwards, use `.spec.sso.dex` instead.

 An example of correctly configured dex would look as follows:

 ```yaml